BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

    retina = "/assets/images/guide/daily-spending-wallet/receiving/ClaimRefund@2x.png"
    modalImage = "/assets/images/guide/daily-spending-wallet/receiving/ClaimRefund@2x.png"
    layout = "shadow"
-   caption = "Make it simple for a user to claim their refund." alt-text = "Screen showing a form to claim the refund to an on-chain address." width = 250 height = 542 modalWidth = 250
+   caption = "Users should have an option to withdraw to an external address if they wish." alt-text = "Screen showing a form to send to an external on-chain address." width = 250 height = 542 modalWidth = 250